-Software is related to the purchase of the Bygglet Group in 2018, the EL-Info Group in 2019, Congrid Oy in 2020, Homerunbynet Oy and Kvalitetskontroll AS in 2021 where the Group acquired the Bygglet, EL-VIS, Congrid, HomeRun and Kvalitetskontroll software.
-Software is depreciated on a straight-line basis over 10 years as the management expects economic benefits from the software over such period of time before the software are replaced or substituted by continuous improvements.
+Software is related to the purchase of the Bygglet Group in 2018, the EL-Info Group in 2019, Congrid Oy in 2020, Homerunbynet Oy and Kvalitetskontroll AS in 2021 and Elverdi Norge AS and Inprog AS in 2022 where the group acquired the Bygglet, EL-VIS, Congrid, Homerun, Kvalitetskontroll, El-verdi and ELinn software.
+Software is depreciated on a straight-line basis over 10 years as the management expects economic benefits from the software over such period of time before the software is replaced or substituted by continuous improvements.